shahmeerabdul/Distributed-Semantic-Search-Architecture/README.md

 after that tf-idf will be applied on all the articles to find the best articles for each querry query_processor is taking user query storing it in a trie, removing useless words from it and passing it to invert indexer

+How to run:
+DOwnlaod code in zip
+extract it.
+open in vs code.
+open terminal type pip install -r requirements.txt hit enter then after installation type python main.py